 Jack Nicklaus, who represented the USA in 1960 at Merion Golf Club (East Course), in Ardmore, Pa., holds the 72-hole individual scoring record of 269, although individual champions are not recognized.

-The United States of America has prevailed in 13 of the 24 competitions and Great Britain and Ireland have won four times, while countries as diverse in the world of golf as Australia, Canada, Japan, New Zealand and Sweden have each captured the Eisenhower Trophy.
+The United States of America has prevailed in 15 of the 31 competitions and Great Britain & Ireland and Australia have won four times, while countries as diverse in the world of golf as Canada, Japan, New Zealand and Sweden have each captured the Eisenhower Trophy.

 The World Amateur Team Championship has now been conducted in 26 nations.
 In 2003, the name of the organization was changed from the World Amateur Golf Council to the International Golf Federation.